tpg/is-presentable/README.md

 ## Usage

 Version 2 brings a whole new approach to adding presentables to your models.
-The old version 1 way of using `presentable` methods still works, though.
+The old version 1 way of using `presentable` methods still works fine and is backward compatible.

 ### Using `presentable` classes

 First add the `IsPresentable` trait to your model class:
 ```php
 <?php